 "Profile correction" software is used to "learn" and correct for mechanical inaccuracies in the crankshaft position wheel tooth spacing.
 Since the sum of all the angles between crankshaft teeth must equal 360°, a correction factor can be calculated for each misfire sample interval that makes all the angles between individual teeth equal.
-The LDR misfire system will learn one profile correction factor per cylinder (ex.
-4 correction factors for a 4 cylinder engine), while the HDR system will learn 36 or 40 correction factors depending on the number of crankshaft wheel teeth (ex.
-36 for V6/V8 engines, 40 for V10 engines).
+The LDR misfire system learns one profile correction factor per cylinder (ex.
+4 correction factors for a 4 cylinder engine), while the HDR system learns 36, 40 or 60 correction factors depending on the number of crankshaft wheel teeth (ex.
+35 for some V6/V8 engines, 39 for V10 engines, 58 for some I4/V6 engines).

 The corrections are calculated from several engine cycles of misfire sample interval data.
-The "mature" correction factors are the average of a selected number of samples.
+The correction factors are the average of a selected number of samples.
 In order to assure the accuracy of these corrections, a tolerance is placed on the incoming values such that an individual correction factor must be repeatable within the tolerance during learning.
-This is to reduce the possibility of learning corrections on rough road conditions which could limit misfire detection capability and to help isolate misfire diagnoses from other crankshaft velocity disturbances.
+This is to reduce the possibility of learning bad corrections due to crankshaft velocity disturbances.

 To prevent any fueling or combustion differences from affecting the correction factors, learning is done during decel-fuel cutout.
 This can be done during closed-throttle, non-braking, de-fueled decelerations in the 60 to 40 mph range after exceeding 60 mph (likely to correspond to a freeway exit condition).
-In order to minimize the learning time for the correction factors, a more aggressive decel-fuel cutout strategy may be employed when the conditions for learning are present and are typically learned in a single 60 to 40 MPH deceleration, but can be learned during up to 3 such decelerations, or over a higher number of shorter duration decelerations.
+In order to minimize the learning time for the correction factors, a more aggressive decel-fuel cutout strategy may be employed when the conditions for learning are present and are typically learned in a single 60 to 40 MPH deceleration, but can be learned during up to 3 such decelerations, or over a higher number of shorter duration decelerations..